Detecting HI Absorption in FRB Spectra: Modern Prospects and Scientific Utility: Abstract

 \section{Abstract}

-Fast radio bursts (FRBs) emit broad band radio wave radiation that may, in rare cases, encode atomic hydrogen (\hi) absorption signals produced as they traverse the interstellar medium of their host galaxies.
-Combining such signals with high resolution \hi\ emission maps offers a unique opportunity to probe the dynamics of neutral gas at cosmological distances through constraints of the \hi\ excitation temperature \tspin, which characterises the balance of neutral gas phases and the underlying thermal processes within these galactic environments.
-While no absorption signal has been recorded in an FRB to date, we demonstrate a proof of concept with the bright ($F=35$ Jy ms) and narrow (0.2 ms) FRB 20211127I detected by ASKAP.
-We find a 3$\sigma$ upper limit on the integrated optical depth in the pulse-averaged spectrum of 33 \kms, and, based on the \hi\ emission observed in a 3 hr MeerKAT $L$-band observation, subsequently find a lower limit on \tspin\ of 26 K. While this test case provides little constraining power, we find that narrow, non-repeating FRBs with fluences greater than 20/70/150 Jy ms observed with all dishes with the current MeerKAT/ASKAP/DSA telescopes can probe integrated optical depths below 5 \kms.
-Furthermore, we highlight that utilising FAST's incredible sensitivity to stack thousands of bursts from hyperactive repeaters also provides a plausible avenue through which \hi\ absorption, and hence \tspin, can be measured.
-Finally, we discuss how \hi\ absorption can address several modern challenges in FRB science, providing a physical anchor for locating bursts within their host galaxies and helping to disentangle the host contribution to dispersion and scattering.
+Fast radio bursts (FRBs) emit broadband radio emission that may, in rare cases, encode atomic hydrogen (\hi) absorption signals as they traverse the interstellar medium of their host galaxies.
+Though considered in the early FRB literature, the demanding observational prerequisites and the rarity of suitable events have meant that no thorough search for \hi\ absorption in FRB spectra has yet been undertaken.
+Here, we present an updated systematic analysis assessing the likelihood of modern facilities to detect such absorption features.
+As a proof of concept, we search for absorption in the spectrum of the bright ASKAP-localised FRB~20211127I, finding a $3\sigma$ opacity upper limit of 0.51.
+While this test case offers little constraining power, we find that narrow FRBs with fluences exceeding 20/70/150 Jy ms observed with MeerKAT/ASKAP/DSA can probe opacities below 0.1 --- a regime in which absorption detections become physically meaningful.
+We further highlight that stacking thousands of bursts from hyperactive repeaters with FAST offers a very powerful avenue toward detection.
+Finally, we discuss the broad scientific potential of such detections, including constraints on extragalactic \hi\ spin temperatures, a means to physically probe the environment surrounding the progenitor, and a path towards disentangling host galaxy contributions to dispersion and scattering.